PragyaKum1/Washington-Phytoplankton/README.md

 # Washington-Phytoplankton
 I worked on this project in 2024 to classify various phytoplankton species with tensorflow and keras.
+This project involved training a model for phytoplankton species identification using 8 years of data.
+I contributed to implementing the Convolutional Neural Network (CNN), You Only Look Once (YOLO) model for object detection, and Recurrent Neural Network (RNN) sections, focusing on improving model performance.
+The overall architecture was provided by the program organizer, and I collaborated closely with the team.